 Because workers' compensation is your only legal recourse against your employer for a work-related injury, it is essential that you fully understand your legal rights and obligations for making a workers' comp claim.
-To help you better understand your legal rights, the legal team at the Law Offices of Jeffrey S. Glassman, LLC have prepared workers' compensation FAQ.
+To help you better understand your legal rights, the legal team at the Law Offices of Jeffrey S. Glassman, LLC has prepared workers' compensation FAQ.
 These questions and answers provide you with an introduction to Massachusetts workers' comp laws, but there is no substitute for proper legal advice.
 That's why we also offer free no-obligation consultations to people who suffer an injury at work.
 Contact us today using our online form or via phone at (617) 367-2900 to learn how we can help.Boston Workers' Compensation FAQ

 The following workers' compensation FAQ will get you started on making your workers comp claim and help you to better understand the laws that protect injured workers in Massachusetts.

 - When can I make a workers' compensation claim?

 You can make a Boston workers' compensation claim whenever your injury happens as a direct result of work tasks.
 This is true even if your injury happens off the normal job site and even if your employer isn't negligent.
 It is even true if you are negligent in some way that contributes to your injury, as long as you weren't drunk or intoxicated or violating a clear company policy or safety rule.

 Workers' compensation benefits are defined by statute and include coverage for medical costs, partial lost wages, and temporary or permanent disability (either partial or total).
 Pain and suffering damages, emotional distress compensation and punitive damages are not available under workers' compensation.

 - How do I make a workers' compensation claim?